 You can minimize he calves’ stress by making sure they have the proper nutrition program in place, including a supplement that will provide them with the vitamins, minerals and nutrients they need to stay healthy.
 One way to help keep calves healthy, eating and gaining once they are received is by including Amaferm® into the supplement program.

-Amaferm, a natural prebiotic that increases intake, digestibility and absorption, and has been proven to increase weight gains immediately following the stress associated with transportation and feed deprivation.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 Research shows that using the Vita Charge® Drench with Amaferm helps animals recover more quickly from stressful environmental and management protocols at receiving.
 In a research trial, calves fed Amaferm via the Vita Charge Drench had greater weight gains, 0.10 lbs/head/day, during the first 22 days of the trial.
 The group that was administered Vita Charge Drench also showed less morbidity.

 In addition to using the Vita Charge Drench upon arrival, producers can continue to see the Amaferm advantage through the VitaFerm Gain Smart® Stocker Program.
 The Vita Charge Drench on day one of arrival is the first step.
 Next, the Vita Charge Stress Tubs should be offered for the first two weeks to promote feed and water intake while increasing digestibility to maximize the energy value of feed for more gains.
 The third step is to choose a Gain Smart mineral that compliments the calves’ diet: Gain Smart Stocker, Gain Smart Stocker HEAT, Gain Smart Wheat or Gain Smart Balancer RU1600.
 All VitaFerm Gain Smart products promote calf health and vigor, stimulate digestion and increase nutrient uptake for optimum gain, support hoof health and immunity and supplement those minerals lacking in the pasture and rectify mineral imbalances.